dreamtools/dreamtools/README.rst

 **DreamTools** aims at sharing code used in the scoring of `DREAM <http://dreamchallenges.org>`_ challenges.

-The main goals arei to provide:
+The main goals are to provide:

 #. scoring functions for the Dream challenges for **end-users** via the **dreamtools-scoring** standalone
    application.